 Gifts of parcels of land or buildings | Approved IPCs | All donors |

-donations to name IPCs, IPC facilities, events or programmes,
+Donations to name IPCs, IPC facilities, events or programmes,

-donations to name facilities of approved beneficiaries (including artefacts and public sculptures) under any of the other approved donation programmes,
+Donations to name facilities of approved beneficiaries (including artefacts and public sculptures) under any of the other approved donation programmes,

-donations under any of the approved donation programme where the IPC or approved beneficiary acknowledges the donation by including the donor's name or logo in the IPC's collaterals (e.g. banners, publications, advertisements).
+Donations under any of the approved donation programme where the IPC or approved beneficiary acknowledges the donation by including the donor's name or logo in the IPC's collaterals (e.g. banners, publications, advertisements).

-Enhancement to deductions on donations
+Previous enhancement to tax deductions on donations

-In conjunction with SG50, the Government increased the tax deduction from 250% to 300%, for donations made from 1 January 2015 to 31 December 2015 only.
+In conjunction with SG50, the Government increased the tax deduction from 250% to 300%, for qualifying donations made from 1 January 2015 to 31 December 2015 only.
+Please note that tax deduction for donations made from 1 January 2016 to 31 December 2026 will be at 250%.
+All existing criteria to qualify for tax deduction remain unchanged.